yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

 **Optimization Path Plot (PNG):**

-- **IBRNet/GridSize Hill-Climbing Optimization Process:** Visualizes the algorithm's search path, marking successful and failed iterations and the final optimal point.
+- **PVSizer Hill-Climbing Optimization Process:** Visualizes the algorithm's search path, marking successful and failed iterations and the final optimal point.

 **Detailed Time-Series Results:** After finding the optimal point, the program automatically runs a detailed simulation and generates the full set of `single_run` results for that optimal configuration.